-Over our 15 year history of working in Honduras, we have established clean cookstove, watershed protection, crop diversification, and tree nursery projects that help both people and the planet.
-We have concentrated these efforts in the Guacerique Watershed outside of the capital city of Tegucigalpa.
-The Guacerique is a very critical watershed because it supplies 30% of the drinking water to the people of Tegucigalpa.
+Over our 15 year history of working in Honduras, we have established clean cookstove, watershed protection, crop diversification, solar energy, and tree nursery projects that provide social, economic, and environmental benefits to communities.

 After Hurricane Mitch ravaged Honduras in 1998, Trees, Water & People and the Asociación Hondureña para el Desarrollo (AHDESA) teamed up with the Aprovecho Research Center and Rotary International to work with a women's group in the town of Suyapa to adapt fuel-efficient combustion principles to traditional cooking habits.